 |Employees Inside the Ziegler Company Store.

 The Leiters had contributed large sums of money to the presidential campaign of Theodore Roosevelt, and the time had come for them to call upon the President for a pay-back political favor.
-There was not enough satisfaction for the Leiters in the claim of getting Roosevelt elected President of the United States, because they wanted something that would elevate them to the very top of society and overshadow everything others had accomplished.
+There was not enough satisfaction for the Leiters in the claim of getting Roosevelt elected President of the United States because they wanted something that would elevate them to the very top of society and overshadow everything others had accomplished.

 |Zeigler Coal Mine

 |Company Provided Homes at the Zeigler #1 Mine.
 (1905)

-Edited by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.

-Edited by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.